-I wish you health, peace and happiness in 2019.
+I wish you health, peace and happiness for the coming year.

-Intentions (or sankalpas as they’re called in yoga) are expressions of our inner will, expressed in the positive (not negative statements as resolutions so often are and which only serve to reinforce the thing we’re seeking to change).
+Intentions are more compelling than resolutions.
+Intentions (or sankalpas as they’re called in yoga) are more compelling than resolutions that we often set and then quickly break.
+This is because intentions are expressions of our inner will, expressed in the positive (not negative statements as resolutions so often are and which only serve to reinforce the thing we’re seeking to change).
 We can change the way we think as the brain is “plastic” (check out neuroplasticity if you’re interested).
 By identifying and focusing on new neural connections, we can establish new thought patterns and the old, unused patterns can fall away.
 Yoga and meditation can help with this.

-You can set an intention at any time of the year, but the New Year brings a new focus and I encourage you to find an intention or two to enhance your wellbeing today and throughout 2019.
+You can set an intention at any time of the year, but the New Year brings a new focus and I encourage you to find an intention or two to enhance your wellbeing today and throughout the year.
 To get you started, here are a few you may find useful.

 • I listen to my body.
 (Our bodies talk to us all the time, so tune in to what yours is telling you.)